ScriptedArtsOfficial/PS3-CFW-XENON/README.md

 Whilst installing a CFW or OFW from the XMB
 8002f957 update debug on
 80029c9c update debug off

-And I encounter a 80010017 error when I try to run my pkgs..
-(I have tried running a disc, It worked perfectly, So I am unsure of the issue) update through Recovery mode did not work on this fw, managed to install 4.84.2 Hybrid Firmware, and Rejailbreak.
+update through Recovery mode did not work on this fw, managed to install 4.84.2 Hybrid Firmware, and Rejailbreak.